bnfone/evomusic-bot/README.md

 - ⚙️ **Clear Configuration Options:** Easily customize settings such as maximum playlist size, default volume, and more.
 - 🌐 **Updated Discord Intents:** Uses only the necessary intents (Guilds, GuildMembers, GuildVoiceStates, GuildMessages, GuildMessageReactions, MessageContent, and DirectMessages) to match its functionality.
 - 💾 **Flexible Deployment:** Start the bot using npm or Docker with straightforward startup instructions.
+- 🔄 **Piped API Fallback**: If the primary YouTube stream retrieval fails (using ytdl‑core), the bot can now automatically fall back to a Piped API instance—if enabled in your configuration—to ensure continuous playback without consuming disk space.
 - 🥲 **Integrated Issue Reporting:** Submit feature requests and bug reports via our GitHub issue templates.